CharlesHahn/GMX_Simple_Analysis_Tool/README.md

 - [x] pmf xvg parsing problem
 - [x] add original xvg data to smv plot, -smv reset

-## what's new in v0.5.4

-1. cleaned the none acsii characters in dssp cmd
-2. fixed the bug of calculating the confidence interval
+#### new features

-3. add -xp to plus or minus data
+0. add -xp to plus or minus data
-4. add --legend_ncol to set the number of columns of legends
+1. add --legend_ncol to set the number of columns of legends
-5. fixed the bug in dssp cmd about b==0
-6. add figure.figsize in DIT.mplstyle to set the size of figure
+2. add figure.figsize in DIT.mplstyle to set the size of figure
-7. add --x_numticks to set the number of ticks
+3. add --x_numticks to set the number of ticks
-8. fixed the bug about z_precision in 3d plot
-9. update the xvg_show and xvg_compare to support data columns without titles
+4. update the xvg_show and xvg_compare to support data columns without titles
+5. add -smv origin to show original xvg data

+#### bug fixes

+0. cleaned the none acsii characters in dssp cmd
+1. fixed the bug of calculating the confidence interval
+2. fixed the bug in dssp cmd about b==0
+3. fixed the bug about z_precision in 3d plot
-10. fixed a bug in xvg_compare csv output with different length data
+4. fixed a bug in xvg_compare csv output with different length data
-11. add -smv origin mode to show original xvg data

 ## Others